andersnormal/autobot/README.md

 > [godoc.org](https://godoc.org/github.com/andersnormal/autobot/pkg/plugins) for writing plugins

+The [plugins](https://godoc.org/github.com/andersnormal/autobot/pkg/plugins) package provides you a simplified interface to connect to the underlying [NATS](https://nats.io) server.
+You can subscribe and publishe to the `autobot.inbox` and `autobot.outbox` topics.
+Also it provides you with an easy interface to the messages.
+It is actually the place where much of the :sparkles: happens.

-There are some example plugins
+There are some example plugins which demonstrate the capabilities of Autobot.

 * [Slack](/plugins/plugin-slack/README.md)
 * [Hello World](/plugins/plugin-hello-world)